JeremyFJ/Shark-Detector/README.md

 The SD works best with GPU acceleration
 - CUDA version 11.0
 - NVIDIA driver 450.51.05

+# Installation
+Follow these instructions to install the Shark Detector package
+1.

 ## Run
 This repository currently instructs on how to detect and classify shark species from MP4 videos